 Sure – it’s only a tiny remnant of what used to be a far larger sprawl of primeval swampland, but it’s a still a healthy and protected 45 acres of bog land with massive spruce and cedar and an untamed understory.
 Since these types of trees, growing on flat land, are often snatched up by logging interests, it’s a real natural gem and a singular kind of ecosystem along the Oregon Coast.

-The trails networking the preserve used to be local secrets, but in 2001 The Nature Conservancy gathered funds to create a trail and viewing platform through the woods to Rockaway Cedar, one of Oregon’s biggest trees, estimated to be 500-900 years old.
-(The rest of the trail networks are hit-or-miss, depending on how the coastal winter storms treated the area, and how fast cleanup crews rebuild trails.)
+The trails networking the preserve used to be local secrets, but in 2001 The Nature Conservancy and Rockaway city gathered funds to create a trail and viewing platform through the woods to Big Cedar, one of Oregon’s largest cedar trees, estimated to be 700-900 years old.
+About 2005, Terri Michel (city manager for Rockaway) had a dream to bring everyone to see and experience an old growth wetland close up.
+Her vision was that schools and universities and forest technology classes would have field trips and studies along the preserve.